By Nicole McCray

 - Barking: Loud dogs can be very disruptive in a horse barn.
 When choosing a dog, look for one with a quieter disposition, or at least be willing to spend some time training them not to bark without reason.

 - Grooming: Certain breeds require more grooming than others, and cleanliness will be an issue in the horse barn.
 Short-haired breeds are the easiest to care for when it comes to grooming.
 However, dogs like Border Collies with slick coats are pretty low maintenance, too.
 Double-coated breeds, like Corgis, Great Pyrenees, and Shepherds will require the most grooming.
+Consider getting some collars — such as these dog flower collars, for your barn dog as well.

 - Size: Toy and miniature breeds are much more likely to go unnoticed in the barn, and that can be dangerous if they get underneath a horse.
 They’re also more vulnerable to predators, including birds of prey, bobcats, and coyotes, so take that into consideration as well.
+The cost of feeding your dog will also go up or down depending on its size.
+For example, feeding your pet a premium product like Pet Plate dog food is very affordable for a smaller dog, but can be quite expensive for large dog breeds.

 - Liability Insurance: Many insurance companies will charge a premium or refuse to insure you altogether if you have certain breeds on your farm.
 Guard dogs, like German Shepherds and Rottweilers, are the most likely to present an issue.
 Be sure to check with your insurance company ahead of time if you’re considering this type of breed.

 - Genetics: Large breeds, especially shepherds and livestock guardian dogs, tend to be more genetically prone to health issues such as hip dysplasia and heart problems.
 Before making a final decision, we recommend reaching out to an online veterinary telemedicine service to find out what health issues your particular breed might be prone to and if it could become a problem around the barn.
 It’s always a good idea to go into such a big commitment with as much information as possible.
+Another thing to look into is when you want to breed your dogs.
+You should know the signs your dog is in heat, as it will take time and attention while they are in the heat cycle.

 The Best Barn Dog Breeds